Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 Organise namespaces with a clearly defined structure,

-Class members should be ordered logically, and grouped into sections, with spaces between each section
+Class members should be ordered logically, and grouped into sections, with spaces between each section.
+Variables can be grouped both generally in the following order, but may also be grouped further within an `[ExportGroup]` grouping both private, public, properties etc.

 ```csharp
 namespace Scripts.Character;